At a Glance

 Some tips for your application 🫡

 Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
-A polished application reflects attention to detail, which is crucial in the mechanical field.
+A polished application reflects your attention to detail, which is crucial in both mechanics and coaching.

 How to prepare for a job interview at Ernest Gordon Recruitment

 As a Vehicle Mechanic/Apprenticeship Coach, it's crucial to demonstrate your technical expertise.
-Be prepared to discuss specific vehicle systems you've worked on and any relevant certifications you hold.
-Highlighting your hands-on experience will show that you're not just knowledgeable but also practical.
+Be prepared to discuss specific vehicle systems and repair techniques you've mastered, as well as how you can translate that knowledge into teaching others.